Auction-Based Regulation for Artificial Intelligence: Conclusion

-As AI models grow, the risks associated with their misuse become increasingly significant, particularly given their often opaque, black-box nature.
+As AI models grow, the risks associated with their misuse become significant, particularly given their opaque, black-box nature.
 Establishing robust algorithmic safeguards is crucial to protect users from unethical, unsafe, or illegally-deployed models.
-In this paper, we present a regulatory framework designed to ensure that only models deemed safe by a regulator can be deployed for public use.
-Our key contribution is the development of an auction-based regulatory mechanism that simultaneously (i) enforces safety standards and (ii) provably incentivizes agents to exceed minimum safety thresholds.
-This approach encourages broader participation and the development of safer models compared to baseline regulatory methods.
-Empirical results confirm that our mechanism increases agent participation by 15\% and raises agent spending on safety by 20\%, demonstrating its effectiveness to promote safer AI deployment.
+In this paper, we present a regulatory framework designed to ensure that only models deemed compliant by a regulator can be deployed for public use.
+Our key contribution is the development of an auction-based regulatory mechanism that simultaneously (i) enforces compliance standards and (ii) provably incentivizes agents to exceed minimum compliance thresholds.
+This approach encourages broader participation and the development of more compliant models compared to baseline regulatory methods.
+Empirical results confirm that our mechanism increases agent participation by 15\% and raises agent spending on compliance by 20\%, demonstrating its effectiveness at promoting more compliant AI deployment.